Skip to main content

 Authentication

-If you want to use RemotiveTopology or RemotiveCloud features you must have a RemotiveCloud account.
-If you don't have an account, it's be created for you during sign-in process.
-If your organization have an enterprise account, make sure to login with correct email and login option.
+To use RemotiveTopology or RemotiveCloud features you must have a RemotiveCloud account.
+If you don't have an account, it's created for you during the sign-in process.
+If your organization has an enterprise account, make sure to log in with the correct email and login option.

 Login

-When signing in, a web-browser is opened to let you sign-in with your credentials.
+When signing in, a web browser is opened to let you sign in with your credentials.
 Once you have signed in with the browser you are good to go.
-If you are in an environment where no browser is available such as virtual machine or docker you can use headless support - However, you still need access to a browser just not on the target machine.
+If you are in an environment where no browser is available, such as a virtual machine or docker, you can use headless support.
+Note that you still need access to a browser, just not on the target machine.

 remotive cloud auth login